MikaelElkiaer/docker-credential-ghcr-login/README.md

 # How it Works

 Uses your GitHub username/password to create a personal access token.
-Uses the [`gh`](https://github.com/cli/cli) utilities to ensure the PAT has `write:packages` access.
+Uses the [`gh`](https://github.com/cli/cli) utilities to ensure the PAT has `read:packages` access.
 If it does not, it will run the web-auth flow from the CLI and overwrite the existing token.

 Once that is finished, we just rely on the `gh` configuration files as the source